g-leech/argmin-gravitas/_posts/2020-10-01-better-maths.markdown

 ## See also

+* <a href="https://epistem.ink/570c388dff0e4eeb9de16c35129baac2">George on leaky abstractions and what will replace mathematics</a>
 * <a href="{{kun}}">Jeremy Kun on some real shit</a>
 * <a href="{{tao}}">Terry Tao</a> on the mathematics of mathematical notation.
 * <a href="{{tao2}}">Terry Tao</a> on good notation